Professional Practice 2 PG (10275.1)

 Submission of assessment items

-All assessment tasks are moderated in line with the Faculty of Health moderation guidelines.
+All assessment tasks are moderated in line with the University of Canberra moderation guidelines.

 Required IT skills

 This unit involves online meetings in real time using Canvas.
 Canvas provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the LearnOnline Student Help and click on the link to Canvas.

 Students are required to pay their own costs of accommodation and travel for this unit.

 Students are recommended not to book travel and accommodation that cannot be cancelled, as placements are subject to change at the last minute.

 The Placement Office may be able to discuss accommodation support options with students.